amonaghan715/M4_CasualCreator/README.md

 To create this system, I relied heavily on tutorials and reference pages found on the p5.js website: https://p5js.org

+Additionally, thank you to the people who tested the system in its earlier forms and helped me find bugs and make improvements.
+In particular: Amanda Cooney, Caroline Simmonds, Grace Monaghan, and Ben Mason.

 # AI Usage Statement
 ChatGPT 5.2 was used in this project to assist with equations for computing RGB and HSB values for colors and gradients.